Once a year, Black History Month is celebrated to give tribute to African Americans who made notable contributions to different fields.

 - He was president of the National Urban League from 1971-1981.

-- Because he is a friend and the political adviser of Bill Clinton, he became part of Clinton’s transition team in 1992-1993.
+- Because he was a friend and the political adviser of Bill Clinton, he became part of Clinton’s transition team from 1992-1993.

 Cornel West is an American political activist, philosopher, public intellectual, and social critic.
 He focuses on the role of gender, class, and race in American society and how people act and react to their ”radical conditionedness”.
 He was into political activism in the 70s, participating in civic discourse and protesting unjust policies.